Palm Oil Deforestation: Economic and Environmental Consequences

 Effects on Human Communities

-The degradation of biodiversity impacts human communities who rely on these ecosystems for food, livelihood, and cultural heritage.
+The degradation of biodiversity impacts human communities that rely on these ecosystems for food, livelihood, and cultural heritage.

 To preserve both the environment and human well-being, it is essential to address the biodiversity challenges linked to palm oil deforestation.